 If you are really on a budget, you may consider asking a friend or family member to take your photos.
-If you are considering this, I highly recommend an engagement session to make sure you have the right energy.
-It can be awkward to take photos (for both of you) so having a “trial” photo session is important.
-I also recommend taking photos around the resort during the couple days before your wedding.
-If you are getting married at 4pm, make sure to pay particular attention to the lighting at that time!
-I am not recommending this instead of hiring a professional Destination Wedding Photographer!
-If you go against my advice and do it anyway, make sure to take some practice photos.
+In this case, we HIGHLY recommend an engagement session to make sure you have the right energy.
+It can be awkward to take photos (for both of you) so having a “trial” photo session is so important.
+If you do go this route, make sure your “friendor” is taking the job seriously.
+We also recommend taking photos around the resort during the couple days before your wedding.
+If you are getting married at 4pm, make sure to pay particular attention to the lighting at that time.

 Happy Wedding Planning!